climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 })
 ```

-## Activity 3: Challenge @showdialog
+## Challenge @showdialog

-Now that we've **used** our model to understand how our Smart Garbage Bin works, we're going to complete a small **challenge**.
+Now that we've **used** our model to understand how our smart garbage bin works, we're going to complete a small **challenge**.

-Our Smart Garbage Bin is a **rectangular prism**!
+Our smart garbage bin is a **rectangular prism**!
 Let's calculate the area, surface area, and volume of our container to understand how much waste our **Waste Management Specialists** collect from our model.

-## Challenge Step 1
+## Step 10

-Using a ruler or a **connector cube** from the Climate Action Kit, identify the **length, width, and height** of our Smart Garbage Bin container.
+Using a ruler or a **back to back connector cube** from the Climate Action Kit, identify the **length, width, and height** of our smart garbage bin container.

 ~hint Tell Me More!

-Using a connector cube from the Climate Action Kit, we measured the following values for our rectangular prism:
+Using a back to back connector cube from the Climate Action Kit, we measured the following values for our rectangular prism:

-* Width: 3 Connector Cubes
+* Width: 3 Back to Back Connector Cubes
-* Length: 4 Connector Cubes
+* Length: 4 Back to Back Connector Cubes
-* Height: 4 Connector Cubes
+* Height: 4 Back to Back Connector Cubes

-Remember, our **model** includes electronic components that are not part of our Smart Garbage Bin **container**.
+Remember, our **model** includes electronic components that are not part of our smart garbage bin **container**.

 hint~

-## Challenge Step 2
+## Step 11

-Now that you know the length, width, and height of your Smart Garbage Bin, represent your rectangular prism as a **net**.
+Now that you know the length, width, and height of your smart garbage bin, represent your rectangular prism as a **net**.

 Remember to label the **length, width, and height** on your drawing!